MahatmaK/Homework12/README.md

 # Plotly
-The repository for Javascript project
+The repository for Plotly project

 Files to submitted:
 -----------------------------